bunniesandbeatings/goerkin/README.md

 For _shared steps_ this will fail fast (first Describe block that doesn't use all of the shared steps), so **tread carefully** with shared steps.
 Make sure you run all your tests again with UNUSED_FAIL unset.

+# Guidelines

+**Please note** that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.